 One can talk for hours on peace.
 The curious mind may get some satisfaction, but the crying heart cannot get any help from talks.
 The crying heart is the real reality within us, and that crying heart gets inner peace, everlasting peace, only through prayerful silence and soulful meditation.
 Only prayerful meditation and soulful prayer can bring about peace.
 If at every moment we can think that we are growing into a prayerful meditation and a soulful prayer, then peace eternal will be ours.

-Archbishop Desmond Tutu reads the chapter entitled ‘Peace’ from Sri Chinmoy’s book ‘The Jewels of Happiness’ .
+Nobel laureate Archbishop Desmond Tutu reads from ‘Peace’, a chapter of Sri Chinmoy’s book ‘The Jewels of Happiness’.

 “Peace that comes from inner awakening is the peace everlasting.” —

 I get peace only when I share peace with others.
 That is why I give peace concerts all over the world.
 I have only one goal — peace, universal peace.